Lombiq/Hastlayer-Hardware-Framework---Vitis/Docs/ZynqVivadoXsa.md

 ![Enable Vitis Platform](Images/ZynqXsaVitisPlatform.png)

 Import the external constraint files into the project to be able to export the XSA file.
-Right-click on Constraint(5) filegroup and choose "Add Sources..."
+Right-click on the Constraints group and choose "Add Sources..."

 ![Import constraint step 1](Images/ZynqXsaImportConstraints1.png)